-Integrated Care; Health Homes (ICHH)
+Integrated Care (IC)

-Purpose Adults and children who receive integrated care experience improved health care quality, an improved client care experience, and improved clinical and non-clinical outcomes.
+Purpose Adults and children who receive integrated care experience improved health care quality, an improved care experience, and improved clinical and non-clinical outcomes.

 Definition

-Integrated care is the systematic coordination of behavioral and physical health care in order to improve an individual’s overall health.
+Integrated care is the systematic coordination of behavioral health, physical health, and social care in order to promote whole person wellness.
+Integrated care is focused on the delivery of high quality, coordinated care that considers the person’s preferences, values, and goals.
 Behavioral health providers can offer integrated care by fully integrating primary care into their existing program, establishing written agreements with a primary care provider that is located on-site, or establishing written agreements with a primary care provider that is located in the community.

-Note: Throughout the ICHH standards, the involvement of the person’s family has been emphasized due to the significant impact family engagement can have on resilience and recovery.
-However, the level of family involvement will vary given the age and expressed wishes of the person and as permitted by law.Due to the importance of family involvement in achieving positive outcomes for children, all aspects of service delivery should be family-driven when working with this population, accounting for the dynamics of the family as well as the needs of the child.

-Note: Please see ICHH Reference List for the research that informed the development of these standards.

-Note: For information about changes made in the 2020 Edition, please see the ICHH Crosswalk.

-Examples: One specific model for providing integrated care is the Medicaid health home, which was established by the Patient Protection and Affordable Care Act (ACA) to coordinate health care for adults and children with chronic conditions.
-The health home is a central point of contact responsible for facilitating access to and systematically coordinating an individual’s behavioral, medical, and oral health care, while making linkages to needed community and social support services.
-Health home services that are eligible for federal reimbursement as authorized by the ACA include:
+Two common models for providing integrated care include the Medicaid health home, which was established by the Patient Protection and Affordable Care Act (ACA) to coordinate health care for adults and children with chronic conditions and the Certified Community Behavioral Health Clinic (CCBHC), which was established by the Protecting Access to Medicare Act (PAMA) to provide comprehensive and coordinated care for mental health and substance use conditions.

+The health home is a central point of contact responsible for facilitating access to and systematically coordinating a person’s behavioral, medical, and oral health care, while making linkages to needed community and social support services.
+Health homes are only available to individuals who meet specific eligibility criteria and include the following services:

 comprehensive care management;

 care coordination and health promotion;

 comprehensive transitional care, including appropriate follow-up from inpatient to other settings;

 individual and family support;

 referral to community and social support services, as applicable; and

 the use of health information technology (HIT) to link services.

-Examples: Chronic conditions include, but are not limited to, substance use disorders, mental health conditions, asthma, diabetes, heart disease, and having a Body Mass Index (BMI) over 25.
+The CCBHC provides low barrier, comprehensive, person- or family-centered mental health and substance use services to people of all ages.
+Through the coordination of behavioral health, physical health, and social care, CCBHCs promote whole-person wellness and recovery.
+CCBHCs serve anyone who requests care and include the following services:

+crisis mental health services including 24-hour mobile crisis teams, emergency crisis intervention, and crisis stabilization;

+screening, assessment, and diagnosis including risk assessment;

+patient-centered treatment planning or similar processes, including risk assessment and crisis planning;

+outpatient mental health and substance use services;

+outpatient clinic primary care screening and monitoring of key health indicators and health risk;

+targeted case management;

+psychiatric rehabilitation services;

+peer support, counselor services, and family support services; and

+intensive community-based mental health care for members of the armed forces and veterans.

+Note: Certified Community Behavioral Health Clinics (CCBHCs) will complete all applicable standards in IC 3 and IC 6.
+CCBHCs will also be assigned Mental Health and Substance Use Services (MHSU).
+Additional Service Standards may be assigned based on which of the nine CCBHC core services the organization is providing directly.

+Note: Throughout the IC standards, family involvement has been emphasized due to the significant impact family engagement can have on resilience and recovery.
+However, family should be defined by the person and their involvement will vary given the age and preferences of the person and as permitted by law.
+For example, due to the importance of family involvement in achieving positive outcomes for children, all aspects of service delivery should be family-driven when working with this population, accounting for the dynamics of the family as well as the needs of the child.

+Note: Please see IC Reference List for the research that informed the development of these standards.

+Note: For information about changes made in the 2020 Edition, please see the ICHH Crosswalk.

-ICHH 1: Person-Centered Logic Model
+IC 1: Person-Centered Logic Model